 Will you be making sweet potatoes or candied yams for Thanksgiving?
 If you want to try a twist on the American classic dishes try making calabaza en tacha or candied pumpkin.
-This is a traditional Mexican recipe that is commonly prepared for Dia de los Muertos, but would make a lovely dish for Thanksgiving or Christmas.
+This is a traditional Mexican recipe that is commonly prepared for Dia de Muertos, but would make a lovely dish for your holiday table.

 As the calabaza slow simmers with cinnamon and cloves, it becomes rich, sweet, and tender.
 The pumpkin slices are then served in spiced piloncillo syrup and then drizzled with sweetened condensed milk.
 I was ready to lick the plate after I finished my serving.
 It is rich, creamy, and delicious.
 The skin softens while cooked and is also edible.